Industries · Real Estate

 Do you do cost segregation analyses?

 Cost segregation studies typically need a specialized engineering firm to perform the underlying analysis.
-We coordinate with those firms when it makes sense, then book the results into your depreciation schedule correctly so you actually capture the tax benefit.
-For smaller properties, we help you decide whether a full study is worth the cost or whether a simpler component breakdown will do.
+We coordinate with those firms when it makes sense, then book the results into your depreciation schedule correctly so nothing is lost when your tax preparer files.
+Whether a full study is worth the cost for a smaller property is a call to make with your tax preparer, and we make sure the numbers are there to make it.

 How do you handle 1031 exchanges?

 1031 exchanges defer capital gains when one property is exchanged for another like-kind property.
 The mechanics matter.
 Timing rules, qualified intermediary handling, basis tracking on the replacement property.
-We work alongside your QI to make sure the exchange is documented and recorded properly in your books and in your eventual tax return.
+We work alongside your qualified intermediary and your tax preparer to make sure the exchange is documented and recorded properly in your books, with the basis tracked so the eventual sale is reported right.

 What about real estate professional status?

-Real estate professional status (REPS) lets you treat rental income as non-passive, which can be a major tax planning advantage.
-The qualification rules are strict: 750 hours per year in real estate trades and more than half your work time in real estate activities.
-We help you document the qualification properly so the deduction holds up if questioned.
+Real estate professional status (REPS) changes how rental income is treated, and the qualification rules are strict: 750 hours per year in real estate trades and more than half your work time in real estate activities.
+Whether to claim it is a decision for you and your tax preparer.
+Where we help is documentation: time records and books that hold up if the qualification is ever questioned.

-Ready for real estate books that actually help you grow a portfolio?
+Real estate books that help you grow the portfolio.

 Book a free 30-minute conversation.
-We will walk through your portfolio and entity setup and tell you what we would change.
+We will walk through your portfolio and your books and tell you what we would change.

 Book a Free Consultation See Other Industries